jensstein/oandbackup/FAQ.md

 kill -CONT PID
 ```

-around a backup if `backupPauseApps` is enabled in developer settings.
+around a backup, if `backupPauseApps` is enabled in developer settings.

 It also uses

 ```bash